rizzlesauce/EFogModSwap/README.md

 Download the latest EXE from the releases page.
 Put it in a folder named DbdModSwap (or whatever you want to call it).

-Run `DbdModSwap.exe` with no arguments (or double click on it from explorer) to enter the interactive menu.
+Run `DbdModSwap.exe` with no arguments (or double click on it from file explorer) to enter the interactive menu.

 Follow the instructions in the CLI start page to generate a settings file and begin configuring.
 The settings file comes with a lot of inline documentation to help explain each setting.